HomeSite Map

 Songwriting History

 “Day Tripper” was a subject John Lennon talked about much in interviews, comments that give us a good amount of detail regarding its writing.
-In 1969 he stated: “’Day Tripper’ was (written) under complete pressure, based on an old folk song I wrote about a month previous.
+In 1969 Lennon stated: “’Day Tripper’ was (written) under complete pressure and based on an old folk song I wrote about a month previous.
 It was very hard going, that, and it sounds it.”
-Since the song was recorded in October of 1965, its genesis must have begun in September of that year as written entirely by John.
+Since the song was recorded in October of 1965, its genesis must have started in September of that year as written entirely by John.
 The mention of it deriving from a “folk song” suggests it as another attempt at mimicking Bob Dylan, at least in its early incarnation.
-The “pressure” was probably due to this being an attempt at writing their next single, which both John and Paul admitted in a 1966 interview that the composition was "forced."
-However, when asked later that year to re-confirm this, they denied it.
+The “pressure” was probably due to this being an attempt at composing their next single, which both John and Paul admitted in a 1966 interview that the composition was "forced."
+In the 2023 paperback edition of McCartney's book "The Lyrics," he explained about composing "Day Tripper," "The song was extremely economical and, if I remember correctly, written and recorded quickly in time for a Christmas release."

-While he appeared to claim sole authorship in 1969, he continued to change his tune in later interviews.
-To Hit Parader magazine in 1972, his response to who wrote this song was: “Me, but I think Paul helped with the verse.”
-To Playboy magazine in 1980, he reversed the story, saying, “Mine.
+While John Lennon appeared to claim sole authorship in 1969, he continued to change his tune in later interviews.
+To Hit Parader magazine in 1972, his response to who wrote this song was: "Me, but I think Paul helped with the verse."
+To Playboy magazine in 1980, he reversed the story, saying, "Mine.
 Clearly.
-The lick, the guitar break and the whole bit.”
+The lick, the guitar break and the whole bit."
+In his book "The Lyrics," Paul gives these details: "John or George wrote the opening guitar riff, and I think it was influenced by the American soul records were were listening to.”

-Paul McCartney and Barry Miles’ book “Many Years From Now” sheds some interesting first-hand knowledge about the writing of the song to substantiate John’s 1972 recollections.
-After Barry Miles describes “Day Tripper” as “co-written in October 1965 at (John’s home in) Kenwood,” Paul relates the following: “That was a co-written effort; we were both there making it all up but I would give John the main credit.
-Probably the idea came from John because he sang the lead, but it was a close thing.
+Paul McCartney and Barry Miles’ book “Many Years From Now” sheds some more interesting light on the composing of the song.
+After Barry Miles described “Day Tripper” as “co-written in October 1965 at (Lennon’s home in) Kenwood,” Paul explained: “That was a co-written effort; we were both there making it all up but I would give John the main credit.
+Probably the idea came from John because he sang the lead vocal, but it was a close thing.
 We both put a lot of work in on it.”
-In referring to a sexual reference included in the song, Paul continues, “We thought, ‘That’d be fun to put in.
-That was one of the great things about collaborating; you could nudge-nudge, wink-wink a bit, whereas if you’re sitting on your own, you might not put it in.
-You know, ‘I’d love to turn you on,’ we literally looked at each other like, ‘Oh, dare we do this?’
-It was a good moment; there was always good eye contact when we put those things in.”

-Paul explains further: “This was getting toward the psychedelic period when we were interested in winking to our friends and comrades in arms, putting in references that we knew our friends would get but that the Great British Empire might not.
-So ‘she’s a big teaser’ was ‘she’s a prick teaser.’
-The mums and dads didn’t get it but the kids did.
-‘Day Tripper’ was to do with tripping.
-Acid was coming in on the scene, and often we’d do these songs about ‘the girl who thought she was it.’
+McCartney related in his 1997 book "Many Years From Now": "‘Day Tripper’ was to do with tripping.
+Acid was coming in on the scene, and often we would do these songs about ‘the girl who thought she was it.’
 Mainly the impetus for that used to come from John.
-I think John met quite a few girls who thought they were it and he was a bit up in arms about that kind of thing…But this was just a tongue-in-cheek song about someone who was a day tripper, a Sunday painter, Sunday driver, somebody who was committed only in part to the idea.
-Whereas we saw ourselves as full-time trippers, fully committed drivers, she was just a day tripper.”
+I think John met quite a few girls who thought they were it and he was somewhat up in arms about that kind of thing…But this was just a tongue-in-cheek song about someone who was a 'day tripper,' a Sunday painter, 'Sunday driver,' somebody who was committed only in part to the idea.
+We saw ourselves as full-time trippers, fully committed drivers, she was just 'a day tripper.'"

 Recording History

 The next day, October 26th, 1965, saw the first stereo mix of the song created in the control room of EMI Studio Two by George Martin, Norman Smith and 2nd engineer Ron Pender.
 The entire rhythm track is heard in the left channel throughout the mix except that the introductory guitar riff suddenly switches to the right channel when the other instruments come in.
 All of the overdubs are heard in the right channel, including all of the vocals.
-This stereo mix was issued in the US on their “Yesterday…And Today” album in 1966.
+This stereo mix was issued in the US on their “Yesterday And Today” album in 1966.

 A segment of "Day Tripper," as recorded at one of their five performances at the Nippon Budokan Hall in Tokyo, Japan between June 30th and July 2nd, 1966, was reviewed by The Beatles in their Tokyo Hilton Hotel room afterwards.
-As caught on tape by Ringo's cassette recorder, after hearing a segment of this song, John asked manager Brian Epstein what he thought of the show.
+As caught on tape by Ringo's cassette recorder, after hearing a segment of this song, John asked manager Brian Epstein what he thought of their concert.
 Ringo's cassette, along with two others from this 1966 international tour, fetched $16,000 in March of 2024 at an Omega auction in Newton-Le-Willows, Merseyside, England.

-Interestingly, their final live performance on August 29th, 1966 at Candlestick Park included the song, introduced by John as "the one about the naughty lady called 'Day Tripper.'"
+Interestingly, The Beatles' final live touring performance on August 29th, 1966 at Candlestick Park included the song, introduced by John as "the one about the naughty lady called 'Day Tripper.'"
 As detailed in Keith Badman's book "The Beatles Off The Record," the group's press officer Tony Barrow recalls: "There was a sort of end of term spirit thing going on, and there was also this kind of feeling amongst all of us around The Beatles, that this might just be the last concert that they will ever do.
 I remember Paul, casually, at the very last minute, saying, 'Have you got your cassette recorder with you?' and I said, 'Yes, of course.'
 Paul then said, 'Tape it, will you?
 Tape the show,' which I did, literally just holding the microphone up in the middle of the field.
-As a personal souvenir of the occasion, it was a very nice thing to have."
-Even though Tony Barrow insists that he only made one copy of the tape, which he had locked in a drawer in his London office, and gave the original to Paul, this recording has been available on bootleg releases throughout the years.
+As a personal souvenir of the occasion, this was a very nice thing to have."
+Even though Tony Barrow insisted that he only made one copy of the tape, which he had locked in a drawer in his London office, and gave the original to Paul, this recording has been available on bootleg releases throughout the years.

-This new mix was by-and-large the same as the previous stereo mix, still containing the small missing moments during the final verse to mask the master tape defect.
+This new mix was by-and-large the same as the previous stereo mix, this mix still containing the small missing moments during the final verse to mask the master tape defect.
 A similar alteration was made in the conclusion of the song as well.
 John and Paul intended for the vocals to alternate between “day tripper” and “day tripper, yeah” as the song faded out.
 However, since John inadvertently sang “yeah” the first time around, they must have informed the EMI staff of their mistake and they tried to cut it out of this new mix in the same way they cut out the master tape flaw.
-The results, though, were less than perfect, the work put into omitting the error probably not worth the effort.
+The results, though, were less than perfect, the work they put into omitting the error probably not worth the effort.
 Slightly more reverb is also heard on the vocals, the result of which is mostly noticeable on the left channel.

 Song Structure and Style